Rod Laver

-Laver won 11 Grand Slam singles titles, though he was banned from playing those tournaments for the five years prior to the Open Era.
-Laver is the only player, male or female, to win the Grand Slam (winning all four major titles in the same calendar year) twice in singles, in 1962 and 1969; the latter remains the only time a man has done so in the Open Era.
-He is the first male player out of two to be winner and runner up at all four grand slams, followed by Roger Federer.
-He is the second of four male players to win each major title twice (preceded by Roy Emerson and followed by Novak Djokovic and Rafael Nadal).
-Laver also won 8 Pro Slam titles, including the "pro Grand Slam" in 1967, and he contributed to five Davis Cup titles for Australia during an age when the Davis Cup was deemed as significant as the four majors.The Laver Cup tournament and the Rod Laver Arena are named after him.
+Laver won 11 Grand Slam tournament singles titles and 8 Pro major titles.
+He completed the Grand Slam (winning all four majors in a calendar year) in singles twice, in 1962 and 1969; the latter remains the only time a man has done so in the Open Era.
+He also completed the Pro Slam (winning all three pro majors in one year) in 1967.
+Laver won titles on all court surfaces of his time (grass, clay, hard, carpet, wood), and he contributed to five Davis Cup titles for Australia during a time when the Davis Cup was deemed as significant as the four majors.
+The Rod Laver Arena (the main show court of the Australian Open) and the Laver Cup tournament are named after him.

-Personal life
+Early life

-Rodney George Laver was born in Rockhampton, Queensland, Australia, on 9 August 1938.
+Rodney George Laver was born in Rockhampton, Australia, on 9 August 1938.
 He was the third of four children of Roy Laver, a cattleman and butcher, and his wife Melba Roffey.

-Relatives include the cricketers Frank Laver and Jack Laver.
+Amongst his relatives were the cricketers Frank Laver and Jack Laver.